CallMeSoumya2063/newb-x-black-and-white/README.md

 ## License

-**Source Code:** The "Newb Shader" source code is licensed under the MIT License.
+**Source Code:** Being a fork, the "Newb Shader" source code is licensed under the MIT License.
 You are free to modify, distribute, and create derivative works based on the source code.

 **Compiled Resource Packs (`.mcpack` files):** The compiled resource packs distributed by the "Newb Shader" project and its variant creators are copyrighted works with restrictions.
 See the `COPYRIGHT.txt` file within each resource pack for more information.